If you’re a vegan, vegetarian, or plant-forward mama planning for a healthy plant-based pregnancy, then this guide is for you!

 Zinc needs increase to 11mg per day during pregnancy.
-Because the zinc in plant-based foods is not as easily absorbed as animal-based foods, it’s unclear whether plant eaters need to eat more zinc than omnivores.
+Because the zinc in plant-based foods is not as easily absorbed as animal-based foods, it’s unclear whether plant-based or vegan people need to eat more zinc than omnivores.
 It’s probably wise to aim a little higher than the recommended 11mg and try to include a zinc-rich food with at least two meals a day.
+Most prenatals include zinc.

 Plant-based Foods High in Zinc:

 - Sprouted grains and beans (pregnant women should avoid sprouts due to bacteria risk)